 There is a veritable plethora of places to choose from in the village or a short drive away when eating out.
 Half of the fun lies in the discovery sometimes, but to point you in the right direction we can recommend a few.
 The New Forest Inn is a cosy pub with a log fire inside and a beer garden outside and is right next to the train station in Ashurst.
 It serves delicious and generously portioned roast dinners in a cheerful, warm and friendly atmosphere.

-The Herb Pot Bistro on Lyndhurst Road near the post office has veggie and gluten-free options.
+Merritt Coffee Lounge on Lyndhurst Road near the post office is a lovely little cafe with an interesting decor, the perfect place to stop for coffee and cake.
 Parking nearby is limited, but there is a free car park less than 100 yards away.
-You can enjoy breakfast, lunch, afternoon tea or dinner here.
 The Happy Cheese, a quaintly named family-friendly pub, is a stone’s hurl away from the train station and serves multi-coloured ice-cream!
 It is also vegetarian and dog-friendly.

 Where to stay

 You’re spoilt for choice with places to stay in this area and, as this is walking country, many are also child and dog-friendly.

 There is plenty of accommodation with sea or river views, from luxury houses for the whole family to cosy hideaways for you and your loved one, the perfect property is waiting for you right here in the New Forest.